NithyaKrishnamoorthy/NLP/Fake News Challenge/README.md

 Headline_sentiment  	Compound sentiment score of the headline, obtained using VADER Articlebody_sentiment	Compound sentiment score of the article body, obtained using VADER TFIDF vector with Cosine Similarity	- The value of the cosine similarity is the feature value.
 Higher the value, higher the degree of similarity and vice versa.

-### Deep Learning

-•	Bag of Words
-For a simple baseline, a bag of embedded words model was constructed where the embedding vectors of the headline and the body were averaged separately, concatenated, and used as the input to a feed to a feed-forward neural network with a softmax output layer.

-•	Long Short-Term Memory Network (LSTM)
-A standard LSTM model that processes a concatenation of tokens in the headline and the article body to produce a classification of the stance.